charliehoward/NorthPoint-Installer/README.md

 Sets the default browser to either Google Chrome or Mozilla Firefox depending on what has been selected, or Firefox if both are selected.

 ### Changelog

+###### Update 3.2021.10.25.0

+Changed version format to keep track of when it was updated easier.
+Added 4K support to Bing Wallpapers.

 ###### Update 3.10.12.9